ersatzavian/hw-tom/projects/planespotter/readme.markdown

 | Allow onboard FTDI to toggle BOOT0 for easier target programming | | |
 | Add labels to S20 and S50, J50 | | |

+## Breadcrumbs
+(I go long periods of time without messing with this thing).
+ * Button state change callbacks aren't logging messages.
+ * Blinking lights and logging the detector output voltage, but haven't proved out the RF front end.
+ * Need a 1090 MHz source to test the RF front-end.
+ * R100 and R101 need to be removed.
+Not 100% on why I put those there.

 ## License

 All material in this repository (unless otherwise specificed in the file) is licensed under the MIT License.